swordapp/swordv3/src/sections/SEGMENTED_FILE_UPLOAD.md

     already exists, the client should find the Service-URL from the `service` field in the {% link Status Document %}, then GET this URL to obtain the appropriate {% link Service Document %}, and subsequently get the Staging-URL from the `staging` field.

-2. Request a {% def urls,Temporary-URL %} from the Service, via a **Segmented Upload Initialisation** request.
+2. Request a {% def urls,Temporary-URL %} from the Service, via a {% link Segmented Upload Initialisation %} request.

     Send a POST request to the Staging-URL, as per {% link POST Staging-URL %}, with the appropriate `Content-Disposition` (see below).
 The server will respond with a Temporary-URL in the `Location` header.